 Distributed Message Broker

-A Kafka-inspired distributed message broker built entirely from scratch in Go.
-No external dependencies for the core consensus or messaging layers.
+A Kafka-inspired distributed message broker built in Go.
+Consensus rides on HashiCorp’s Raft library; everything above it (the storage engine, partition sharding, ISR replication, and the full producer/consumer protocol) is my own design and implementation.
 I wanted to really understand distributed systems, so I built one.

 Architecture

-The broker runs as a 3-node cluster with automatic leader election via the Raft consensus protocol.
+The broker runs as a 3-node cluster with automatic leader election and log replication via HashiCorp Raft.
 Each node handles producer and consumer connections over gRPC with Protocol Buffer serialization.

 Core Components

-- Raft Consensus Layer: Custom implementation with leader election, log replication, and heartbeat management
+- Consensus Layer: HashiCorp Raft integration covering leader election, log replication, heartbeat management, and cluster membership

-- Topic-Partition Manager: Topic-based pub/sub with configurable partition counts and replication factors
+- Topic-Partition Manager: Topic-based pub/sub with partition sharding, configurable partition counts (1000+ partitions supported), and replication factors

-- Storage Engine: Segment-based append-only log with configurable fsync policies
+- Storage Engine: Segment-based append-only log with log compaction and configurable fsync policies

 - gRPC API Layer: Full producer/consumer API with streaming support